-WEED ASSESSMENT FORM Date: Observer Name: GPS Location: Location ID: Weed Name: Extent of Infestation: Growth Stage: Single Plant o Seedling Scattered Plants Rosette Line (Along Road, Ditch, Fence, etc.) o Bolting o Small Patch (<.25 acre) o Flowering Moderate Patch (.25 - 1 acre) o Fruiting o Large Patch (1-5 acres) o Seed set Very Large Patch (>5 acres) o Mature o Dormant o Dead Abundance (abundance is based on the area Canopy Cover Class (based on Daubenmire occupied by a species relative to the area of its classification): ecological niche): 0 <1% LOW - represents an infestation that is 0 1-5% early on the invasion curve 0 5-25% MEDIUM - represents the rapid 0 25-50% expansion phase 0 50-75% HIGH - represents an infestation that has filled the available ecological niche 0 75-95% and is no longer spreading appreciably.
-0 95-100% Trend (overall trend of plant population): Spreading Rapidly (doubling in 10 years) explosive growth.
-Spreading Stable Decreasing - population could be decreasing due to management or other factors.
-Absent - population is not found and presumed eradicated Notes:
+WEED ASSESSMENT FORM

+Observer Name: Date:

+Location ID: GPS Location:

+Weed Name:

+Growth Stage: Extent of Infestation:

+0 Seedling 0 Single Plant

+0 Rosette 0 Scattered Plants

+0 Bolting 0 Line (Along Road, Ditch, Fence, etc.)

+O. Flowering 0 Small Patch (<.25 acre)

+0 Fruiting 0 Moderate Patch (.25 - 1 acre)

+O Seed set 0 Large Patch (1-5 acres)

+0 Mature 0 Very Large Patch (>5 acres)

+O Dormant

+0 Dead

+Abund lance (abundance is based on the area

+Canopy Cover Class (based on Daubenmire occupied by a species relative to the area of its

+classification): ecolog (ical niche):

+o <1%

+a 1-5% 0 LOW - represents an infestation that is

+0 5-25% early on the invasion curve MEDIUM - represents the rapid

+0 25-50% expansion phase

+0 50-75% o HIGH - represents an infestation that

+O 75-95% has filled the available ecological niche

+0 95-100% and is no longer spreading appreciably.

+Trend (overall trend of plant population):

+a Spreading Rapidly (doubling in 10 years) explosive growth.

+0

+Stable

+0 Decreasing - population could be decreasing due to management or other factors.

+O Absent - population is not found and presumed eradicated

 Making Chico parklands fire-resilient does involve cutting some trees and shrubs, but not all trees and shrubs will be treated equally.
-Invasive species will be removed first, then non-native species, and only then (if required to meet vegetation reduction targets) native species.
+Invasive species will be removed first, then non-native species, and only then if required to meet vegetation reduction targets native species.
 The trees and shrubs selected will be evaluated to retain maximum species and structural diversity using a 'thinning from below' method that retains the largest stems.
-The City's "least wanted list" of invasive species can and should change over time as new threats emerge and old ones may become less urgent, but as.
-As of 2020, some top priorities for removal would be the following.
-These species were selected because they significantly increase fire danger compared to the native vegetation they, displace, and are particularly disruptive to native ecosystems, cause economic damage or, cause significant problems for recreation/transportation (e.g. puncturevine), or some combination of these the above.
+The City's "least wanted list" of invasive species can and should change over time as new threats emerge and old ones may become less urgent.
+As of 2020, some top priorities for removal would be species selected because they significantly increase fire danger compared to the native vegetation, displace and are particularly disruptive to native ecosystems, cause economic damage, cause significant problems for recreation/transportation (e.g., puncturevine), or some combination of the above.
 Examples include: